 Improving energy efficiency reduces energy consumption, which directly leads to lower emissions if the energy is produced from fossil fuels.
 We strive to improve our energy efficiency in everything we do, i.e. to take our carbon footprint into account and generate as little emissions as possible.

-This means that we only travel when it is absolutely necessary, use green electricity in our property, and opt for vegetarian and local food at our events.
-Teosto’s company car policy only allows fully electric cars.
+This means that we only travel when it is absolutely necessary, use green electricity in our property, and primarily only serve vegetarian food at our events.

 Emissions and their reduction

-Teosto wants to be a carbon-neutral organisation.
-We have tracked our carbon footprint and offset our emissions since 2017.
+Our goal is to become a carbon-neutral organisation.
+We have tracked our carbon footprint and offset our emissions since 2018.
 Our tracking covers the carbon footprint of things like business travel, the energy we consume, waste, company cars and commuting as well as the food served at our events.

-In addition to travel, our largest amount of emissions was from energy, i.e. electricity consumption and heating, totalling about 14.2 tonnes (2023: 15.2 tonnes).
-Emissions from leased vehicles only amounted to 2.6 tonnes (2023: 15.9 tonnes).
+In addition to travel, our largest amount of emissions was from energy, comprising electricity consumption and heating, which totalled about 12.58 tonnes (2024: 14.2 tonnes).

-Although the goal is to reduce our carbon footprint every year, not all emissions – such as the carbon burden caused by air travel in an international industry – can be completely prevented.
+Although the goal is to reduce our carbon footprint every year, not all emissions can be completely prevented.
 For this reason, we offset our carbon footprint by taking part in a WWF Gold Standard-certified project every year.
 Emission offsetting refers to cancelling out the negative climate impact of the emissions by reducing or sequestering an equal amount of emissions elsewhere.
 The Gold Standard certification ensures that the climate impact and sustainability benefits are verified according to an internationally recognised standard.